-Top Ten Best Costume of Scarlett O'Hara
+Top Ten Best Costumes of Scarlett O'Hara

 In the 1939 movie Gone with the Wind, the main character Scarlett O’Hara has many, many lovely costumes.
 The style spans 12 years which range from wide hoop skirts of the American Civil War era to early Victorian bustles of the early 1870’s.